mzpqnxow/procsock/README.md

 ## Author

-copyright@mzpqnxow
+copyright [at] mzpqnxow.com

 ## License

-This is available under the GPLv2 license
+Copyright (C) 2017 copyright@mzpqnxow.com under the MIT license Please see COPYRIGHT for terms